iannicholas/18-Social-Network-API-IanNicholas/README.md

   ![Demo of all routes to return all users and all thoughts being tested in Insomnia.](./assets/socialnetwork.gif)
   ## Installation

   Fork reposetory and then navigate to terminal for that project.
-Type npm start.
-Navigate to INsomnia and connect to localhost:3001.
+Type npm install then npm start.
+Navigate to Insomnia and connect to localhost:3001.
 Run any of the routes found in the /routes/api/thoughtRoutes or userRoutes.

   ## License
   MIT

   ## Usage
-  Ran in Insomnia and connected to MongoDB.
+  Navigate to Insomnia and connect to localhost:3001.
+Run any of the routes found in the /routes/api/thoughtRoutes or userRoutes.

   ## Test
   ~~~